AjeaSmith/hobbyist-dev-log/src/content/blog/async-generators.md

 ---
 title: "Async Generators in JavaScript: Taming the Data Flood"
-description: "A deep dive into using async generators for handling large data streams efficiently"
+description: A deep dive into using async generators for handling large data streams efficiently
 publishedAt: 2024-09-15
-tags: ["javascript", "async", "generators", "streams", "performance"]
+tags:
+  - javascript
+  - async
+  - generators
+  - streams
+  - performance
 ---

 ## The Data Deluge